-There are a couple factors that influence the cost of your premium, such as: where your home is located, value of belongings, and history of claims.
+We all want the most affordable renters insurance offered.
+Luckily, there are a couple factors that influence the cost of your premium, such as: where your home is located, value of belongings, and history of claims.
 Even though renters insurance won’t cost you more than a couple hundred dollars per year, you might be able to lower your premiums even more thanks to Kentucky renters insurance discounts.

 - Multi-Policy: Save when you combine policies like auto, home, and renters.

 - No Prior Claims: You won’t pay extra if you haven’t ever filed a claim.

 - Safety Devices: Installing safety systems like smoke alarms and security systems can result in premium discounts.

 - Higher Deductibles: If you opt into a plan with a higher deductible, you’ll have a lower payment amount every month.
 Watch out for this though.
 Your deductible is something you’re responsible for paying if you file a claim.